-Psychoeducational assessments are an essential step to develop a complete perspective of your child’s academic skills and cognitive abilities.
+Assessments are essential to fully understand your child’s academic skills and cognitive abilities.
 It is important to determine not just how much your child has learned, but how he/she learns and goes about the task of solving problems.
-In addition to showing how a child learns, assessments can be valuable in identifying Giftedness, as well as childhood clinical disorders including Specific Learning Disabilities, Attention-Deficit/Hyperactivity Disorder (ADHD), Autism Spectrum Disorders, Social-Communication Disorders, and any other social/emotional/behavioural or psychological problems.
+Assessments are also needed to identify Giftedness, learning disabilities, Attention-Deficit/Hyperactivity Disorder (ADHD), Autism Spectrum Disorders, and any other social/emotional/behavioural difficulties.
 The most important result of a psychoeducational assessment is the comprehensive recommendations for home and school to increase your child’s chances of success in and out of school.

 A thorough assessment often entails:

 - Initial consultation to discuss ongoing issues and determine if a psychoeducational assessment is reasonable and necessary

 - Parent interview to review the child’s developmental and medical history and current level of functioning

 - Observation of child in natural setting (e.g., classroom, home)

 - Psychometric testing to assess the child’s academic and reasoning skills, intellectual abilities, and executive functioning

 - Depending on the child’s needs, additional areas may be evaluated, including memory, attention, impulsivity, language, motor and visual-spatial skills

 - Assessment of the child’s social/emotional/behavioural functioning to better understand the child